ampproject/amphtml/extensions/amp-auto-ads/amp-auto-ads.md

 #### AttributesEnum

-The ENUM value indicate from configuration object for different ad formats:
+The ENUM value indicates attributes from configuration object for different ad formats:

 <table>
   <tr>